 Intrepid College Prepsters have affirmative responsibilities in the classroom regarding participation.
-100% of our students are expected to be engaged in classroom instruction.
-In order to educate every student to become excellent readers and speakers of English language, our classrooms are designed as literacy-rich environments with high-levels of student interaction and discussion.
-Students receive Merits and Demerits for classroom participation.
+100% of our prepsters are expected to be engaged in classroom instruction.
+In order to educate every prepster to become excellent readers and speakers of English language, our classrooms are designed as literacy-rich environments with high-levels of prepster interaction and discussion.
+Prepsters receive Merits and Demerits for classroom participation.